abbreviatedman/spellbound/data/quotes.md

 464
 00:22:23,066 --> 00:22:25,099
 It's not like you
 have yours.
-I do, so...
+I do, so…

 465
 00:22:25,135 --> 00:22:26,512